progmaticltd/homebox/docs/features.md

 ## Unusual behaviour detection

 This advanced feature is unique amongst both commercial and self-hosted solutions.
 It is actually restricted to IMAP, but will be extended to other services.
-It is working by using a "points" system, where more points generate warnings or even deny the connection.
+It is working by using a “points” system, where more points generate warnings or even deny the connection.

 The following behaviours are detected: